Ratatouille with Polenta Squares

 - Add the drained and rinsed eggplant and the stock powder and cook for another 5 minutes or so until softening, adding a little water as needed.
 Then add the capsicum and zucchini and cook for a few more minutes.

-- Transfer vegetables into a casserole dish, adding the mixed herbs, diced tinned tomatoes and white beans.
+- Transfer vegetables into a casserole dish, adding the mixed herbs, diced tinned tomatoes and borlotti beans.
 Cover and cook at low-moderate heat in the oven until the vegetables are tender.
-When cooked stir in the chopped parsley and serve altogether.
+When cooked, stir in the chopped parsley and serve with the polenta squares.

 DinnerGluten FreeSugar Free